dev-null321/elf-hobbit/README.md

 Mirai Botnet: A powerful DDoS malware that has affected IoT devices worldwide.
 Learn more about Mirai
 BASHLITE: Also known as Gafgyt, this malware targets IoT devices to form botnets for large-scale DDoS attacks.
 Explore BASHLITE
 Lightaidra: A Trojan that targets routers and IoT devices, creating armies of infected devices.
-Details on Lightaidra Getting Started:
+Details on Lightaidra
-For those interested in utilizing or contributing to ELF Hobbit, please refer to the documentation for setup instructions and usage guidelines.

 Contributing:
 Any contributions from the cybersecurity and open source communities are welcomed.